-- lobbying for the maintenance of unpolluted waterways;
+- advocating for the maintenance of unpolluted waterways

-- keeping an eye out for problems on rivers such as logjams, erosion or flooding and alert the Council;
+- keeping an eye out for problems on rivers such as logjams, erosion or flooding and alerting the council

-- looking out for weeds that can cause problems include willows, privet, yellow ginger, walnut.
-Property owners can help by walking along riverbanks and pulling out these plants before they become a problem;
+- looking out for weeds that can cause problems include willows, privet, yellow ginger and walnut.
+Property owners can help by walking along riverbanks and pulling out these plants before they become a problem

 - checking riverbanks for erosion after floods, and monitoring the changes; and

-The Council operates an Environmental Hotline 24 hours a day, seven days a week.
-It is toll-free.
-This number should only be used for emergencies such as pollution spills.
+The council operates a toll-free Environmental Hotline 24 hours a day, seven days a week, to be used only for emergencies such as pollution spills.

 The number for the environmental hotline is:

 Sources: Northland Regional Council staff; Water, Northland's Precious Resource, NRC booklet; Rivers and Us resource unit, NRC booklet; Schools in the Environment, No. 14; Department of Conservation.